Ivy Valentine: Critical reception

-However other sources offered counterpoints to these criticisms.
-Zachary Miller of Nintendo World Report stated that while the character stuck in his memory due to her "generous proportions [...] it wasn’t just the size, shape, or jiggle—it was the way Ivy seemed proud of them" due to her attire, and how she seemed to weaponize her body as a distraction against opponents.
+Other sources offered counterpoints.
+Zachary Miller of Nintendo World Report stated that while the character stuck in his memory due to her "generous proportions [...] it wasn't just the size, shape, or jiggle—it was the way Ivy seemed proud of them" due to her attire, and how she seemed to weaponize her body as a distraction against opponents.
 The Escapists Adam LaMosca initially stated that while his first impression of the character was that she was the posterchild for "embarrassingly juvenile fighter design", he later came to see that her "oversexed dominatrix demeanor perfectly compliments her confident, punishing move set."
 Fernando D'Aquino of Brazilian website Techmundo stated she could be considered "a model of contemporary beauty", and felt her short white hair gave her a more "sensual look".

-Discussing reactions to female character designs in gaming for Kotaku, Leigh Alexander noted that while Ivy's breast size seemed to increase in size as the series progressed, she felt it was part of the fantasy aspect of gaming.
-She further argued that Ivy's figure represents an ideal, calling characters like her "stand-ins for ourselves to some extent, we still haven't figured out a good reason why we want to look quite this way," and drew comparisons to depictions of the Roman goddess Venus.
-In a later article for GameSetWatch she further elaborated on this idea, stating that characters like Ivy still had a place in gaming with "It looks like Ivy’s back is set to snap – but she’s a game character; she’ll be fine.
-Why not just enjoy it?"
+While former Fanbyte editor-in-chief John Warren described her as a poster girl for the series for "let's say predictable reasons", he praised the character's fighting style and weapon, adding he would argue "Ivy is the first character in the series with a developed personality".
+Going further, he stated that while hers was a "squarely Machiavellian jerk", it offered more than the characters that came prior.
+The staff of Polish website WP Gry meanwhile argued she both contradicted and enforced negative stereotypes of women, calling her "sexual to the point of repulsive".
+However, they acknowledged that while some considered her appearance excessive, others argued it was empowering and helped define her as a character.

+The staff of Chinese magazine Gamer named her one of the most beautiful female characters in video games, praising how she gave off a mature, queen-like charm and was akin to a "rose with thorns".
+Going further, they enjoyed how she reveled in her own strength, having a signature laugh and further described her ultimate move as a masterpiece in 3D fighting games for both its presentation but also its difficulty in execution, which they felt heightened its psychological impact and overall conveyed both style and substance.
+Additional praise was given for her backstory, displaying her as having a sense of nobility and unpretentiousness, but also suggesting a hint of wickedness due to her relation to Cervants, something they saw reflected in the "slightly contemptuous at smile the corner of her mouth".